Third-party tools overview

 <CardGroup cols={1}>

-<Card title="Browse all tools" href="/tools/list" icon="list" horizontal>
+<Card title="Tool catalog" href="/tools/list" icon="list" horizontal>

 </Card>

-<Card title="YAML configuration" href="/reference/configuration#reference" icon="settings" horizontal>
+<Card title="YAML configuration" href="/reference/configuration" icon="file-text" horizontal>

-Full reference for .coderabbit.yaml configuration options
+Full reference for all `.coderabbit.yaml` configuration options.

 </Card>